hotrodorm/hotrod/hotrod-project/docs/research/enhanced-update-delete/enhanced-delete.md

 *This version or older.

+**Supported as long as the table is not referenced in subqueries.
+If it needs to be referenced, use Form #3.

-The LEFT JOIN form can be used to implement anti-join deletion (delete non-matching rows).
+***^In form #3 a LEFT JOIN can be used to implement anti-join deletion (delete non-matching rows).

 ## Oracle